citra-emu/citra-web/site/content/entry/citra-progress-report-2017-june.md

 It has been absolutely amazing to see so much work be put in by people from all over the world, in ever-increasing rates.
 I never thought that we would get to the point where tripling the rate at which these reports are published would be warranted, but here we are.
 And though the work will only get harder, I absolutely welcome more people wanting to help make this the best emulator it can be.

+Although this progress report was a bit bare than most, the majority of it was cut due to lots of changes being either internal or only a fraction of something much bigger.
+Nevertheless, stay tuned on our [blog](https://citra-emu.org/), our [forums](https://community.citra-emu.org/), our [Twitter](https://twitter.com/citraemu), and our [Discord server](https://discord.gg/fZwvKPu) for the next few months, as we have some very big™ things planned.

  As always, thank [you all](https://github.com/citra-emu/citra/graphs/contributors?from=2017-04-16&amp;to=2017-06-22&amp;type=c) very much for taking the time to work on Citra, and helping it become what is has, and will be.